-NOTE: Two years ago today, on January 2, 2020, just before COVID-19 changed the world, I summitted Mount Kilimanjaro and wrote this story of encouragement for community college students and their families, friends, and supporters.
-In the long, difficult months since then, the pandemic has made an already challenging “climb” even harder for students, yet in spite of the odds, they have shown a remarkable resiliency.
+NOTE: Three years ago today, on January 2, 2020, just before COVID-19 changed the world, I summited Mount Kilimanjaro and wrote this story of encouragement for community college students and their families, friends, and supporters.
+Since then, the global pandemic and its economic fallout have made an already challenging “climb” even harder for students.
+Still, in spite of the odds, they have shown a remarkable resiliency.
 Tomorrow begins winter intercession classes at NECC, followed by the spring semester in a few weeks.
 My hope is that all of our students are able to take these lessons—rely on their support team, Jambo!, and Polé, Polé—and make it to the top, knowing that all of us at NECC are here to support them.

 I was a community college student, and now I am a community college president.

 I have spent most of my career at community colleges and, although I recognize the challenges our students face, I continue to marvel at what they are able to overcome as they strive toward their goals.

 I am also an adventure athlete who loves running, hiking, skiing, kayaking, obstacle course races, long distance relays—really anything that gets me outside and moving.